Retired-2B-dev-team/ENIGMA/README.md

 # ENIGMA
-Simulation of ENIGMA encryption machine.
+This project is going to become **simulation of ENIGMA encryption machine**.